DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 Throughout an Adventure, your GM will describe scenes and may provide visual cues or props.
-It's up to you to ask follow-up questions and figure out what your character would do.
+It's up to you to ask follow-up questions and figure out what your character would do in each scenario.
 Creativity and thinking outside the box (i.e., exact rules) is encouraged.

 Different Adventures might involve exploring the world, interacting with the locals, or resolving conflicts with opposing forces in combat.
 Adventures may contain a mix of all